 The fun also includes Splitsville Luxury Lanes bowling, Howl at the Moon piano bar, and a TopGolf Swing Suite.

 New Hampshire doesn’t have much coastline, but what little exists is a popular spot for day trips from Boston.
-Hampton Beach, in particular, is the most popular.
+Hampton Beach, about 1 hour north, is the most popular.

 Aside from the obvious benefits (sand, sun & water), Hampton Beach holds 2 popular events each year, the Hampton Beach Seafood Festival and the Hampton Beach Sand Sculpture Competition.